dboydst1/qbb2022-answers/day5-lunch/README.md

  results = model.fit()
  print(results.summary())

  #the relationship is significant, with a p value of < 0.001.
-The size of this relationship is 0.3776 years per de novo mutation.
+The size of this relationship is 0.3776 de novo mutations per year.

  model = smf.ols(formula = "Father_count ~ 1 + Father_age", data = df)
  results = model.fit()
  print(results.summary())

  #the relationship is significant, with a p value of < 0.001.
-The size of this relationship is 1.3538 years per de novo mutation.
+The size of this relationship is 1.3538 de novo mutations per year.

  fig, ax = plt.subplots()
  ax.hist(df["Mother_count"], alpha = 0.5, label = "Mother")